szmeku/EasyXBrowserTesting/README.md

 # EasyXBrowserTesting version 0.0.1

-Easy to use tool for cross browser testing designed for fron-end developers.
+Easy to use tool for cross browser testing designed for front-end developers.

-# Goals
+## Goals

 * Automated dom elements' size and location checker
 * Easy to install